 A student will need to apply and be admitted to the School for Professional Studies (SPS) in accordance with SPS guidelines.
 They will then take up to 54 credit hours (depending on transfer credits) of SPS pre-nursing core courses.
-After successful completion of SPS pre-nursing core courses with a "C" or higher, the student will automatically be transfered to the School of Nursing as a RN to BSN major.
+After successful completion of SPS pre-nursing core courses with a "C" or higher, the student will automatically be transferred to the School of Nursing as a RN to BSN major.

-*Saint Louis University currently accepts applications to the RN to BSN program from those who reside in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, Ohio, Oklahoma, South Carolina, South Dakota, Texas, Virginia, West Virginia, and Wisconsin.
+*Saint Louis University currently accepts applications to the RN to BSN program from those who reside in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, West Virginia, and Wisconsin.

 Required Application Documents

 - Completed Saint Louis University Application from the School of Professional Studies.
 Please click here for application.

 - Official transcripts from any other community college, college, or university attended.